-Vegetarian can mean different things, and your version matters for nutrition planning.
+Vegetarian can mean several different things, and your version matters for nutrition planning.

 | Pattern | Includes | Excludes | Nutrition advantage |